Fonemine/documentation/cpq_user.md

 * **Filter Rule Operations** Each field that you want to filter can have the following operations specified on the field values
 ![Generated Docs](/images/cpq_user_guide_images/FilterRuleOps.png)

+Quote Filters can even be shared (or subsequently unshared) by a user with other users, to facilitate ease of viewing of the same set of quotes by different users.
+This is achieved in the filter UI.
+Filters can also be copied to enable easy modification and updates to filters.
+In addition to the user defined filters, MobileForce provides a set of pre-defined global filters that are applicable to any customer quote filtering scenario.
+These global filters are visible on the top right side of the list view of quotes, and can be used by any user/customer.

 ## 4. CPQ Terminology ##